sombriks/my-golang-handbook/exercises/0016-rest-json/README.md

 ## Requirements

 - go 1.22
-- echo v4
+- echo v4 (api)
-- goqu v9
+- goqu v9 (db/query builder)
-- docker 25 (for postgres)
+- docker 25 (to provision a postgres)

 ## How to run

-Be sure to have docker compose running the test postgres database:
+Be sure to have docker compose running the development postgres database:

 ```bash
 # cd exercises/0016-rest-json